PengNi/ccsmeth/README.md

                         trained models, no more than threads/3 is suggested. default 3.
-  --tseed TSEED         random seed for torch
+  --tseed TSEED         random seed for torch --use_compile USE_COMPILE
+                        if using torch.compile, yes or no, default no ('yes' only works in pytorch>=2.0)

 INPUT:
   --input INPUT, -i INPUT